drvinceknight/amwoss/README.md

 This chapter models the spread of a cold in a population as a single dimensional problem.
-The goal is to identify whether or not an investment in cold medicine should be made to offset the lose of productivity.
+The goal is to identify whether or not an investment in cold medicine should be made to offset a loss of productivity.

 A theoretic overview of what a differential equation is and what a solution of a differential equation represents is given.